top of page

 FIELD INTERVIEWS

-MIKE ALEWITZ – a mural painter and political activist, witnessed the Kent State killings.
+MIKE ALEWITZ – Mural painter and political activist; witnessed the Kent State killings.

-ROBERT BLAKEY - Chief Counsel House Assassination Committee.
+ROBERT BLAKEY – Chief counsel to the House Select Committee on Assassinations.
 Found evidence of conspiracy in RFK and MLK murders.

-ABRAHAM BOLDEN - The first black Secret Service Agent assigned to the White House hired directly by JFK.
-He heard Lyndon Johnson make incriminating and racist comments, author of The Echo from Dealy Plaza.
+ABRAHAM BOLDEN – The first black Secret Service Agent assigned to the White House; hired directly by JFK.
+He heard Lyndon Johnson make incriminating and racist comments.

-TONY BOUZZA - New York Police officer from 1953-1979.
-He initially served as a detective in the undercover unit, the Bureau of Special Services and Investigation (BOSSI), rising to the rank of Assistant Chief and Commander of the Bronx.
+TONY BOUZA – New York police officer from 1953-1979.
+Initially served as a detective in the undercover unit known as the Bureau of Special Services and Investigation (BOSSI), rising to the rank of Assistant Chief and Commander of the Bronx.
 Author of nine books, including The Decline and Fall of the American Empire: Corruption, Decadence, and the American Dream.
 (Final interview)

 WALTER BOWE – Member of Malcolm X’s organization, OAAU.

-BRIGADE 2506 VETERANS - (Anti-Castro Cubans) - CIA-sponsored group of anti-Castro Cuban exiles formed in 1960 to attempt the military overthrow of the Cuban government.
+BRIGADE 2506 VETERANSCIA-sponsored group of anti-Castro Cuban exiles formed in 1960 to attempt the military overthrow of the Cuban government.
 They carried out the abortive Bay of Pigs Invasion landings in Cuba on April 17, 1961.

-JUDGE JOE BROWN – Judge who was prepared to grant James Earl Ray another trial but was removed.
+JUDGE JOE BROWN – Judge who was prepared to grant James Earl Ray another trial, but was removed before he could do so.
 Later ran a televised court.

-EARL CALDWELL – a New York Times reporter, chronicled some of the most important civil rights events from the 1960’s onwards.
-He was the only reporter present when Martin Luther King was assassinated.
+EARL CALDWELLNew York Times reporter; chronicled some of the most important civil rights events from the 1960’s onwards.
+He was the only reporter present when Martin Luther King Jr. was assassinated.

-JASON CARTER - Grandson of President Jimmy Carter.
+JASON CARTER – Lawyer, politician, and grandson of President Jimmy Carter.

 XERNONA CLAYTON – Civil rights leader and broadcasting executive who worked with MLK.